codeguybutbackrooms/image-to-ascii/README.md

 3. Characters: Decides which character will able in art
 4. Colors: Enable colors or no colors for art
 5. Include Transparent Pixels: Enable draw the background of png file
+6. Super Detailed Mode: Make the art more detail
-6. Font size: Decides the size of the art
+7. Font size: Decides the size of the art
-7. RGB/Hex/HSL/HSLA Converter: Change the color value
+8. RGB/Hex/HSL/HSLA Converter: Change the color value
-8. Embeddable HTML: Save the art as HTML code
+9. Embeddable HTML: Save the art as HTML code

 <i>New features coming soon</i>
 ## 📸 Screenshots